Izalit/ArduNet-Elegans/README.md

 In order to solve all these issues we are assembling datasets with the following attributes.
 If you are building from source, you are welcome to manually choose any of these other options:

-* Default [Unk_Comp_GJ]: unknown sign synapses and complex synapses have a randomized sign (with 4:1 excitatory-inhibitory ratio), simplified unweighted gap junctions
+* Unk_Comp_GJ: unknown sign synapses and complex synapses have a randomized sign (with 4:1 excitatory-inhibitory ratio), simplified unweighted gap junctions
-* Unk_Comp: unknown sign synapses and complex synapses have a randomized sign (4:1), gap junctions not included
+* [CURRENT DEFAULT] Unk_Comp: unknown sign synapses and complex synapses have a randomized sign (4:1), gap junctions not included
 * No_Unk_GJ: complex synapses have randomized signs (4:1), unknown sign synapses not included, simplified unweighted gap junctions
 * No_Unk: complex synapses have randomized signs (4:1), unknown sign synapses not included, gap junctions not included
 * No_Comp_GJ: unknown sign synapses have randomized signs (4:1), complex synapses not included, simplified unweighted gap junctions